If the declaration of an array is visible, one can find its length by dividing its total size by the size of one element:

 int squares[4]; int len = sizeof squares / sizeof squares[0];

-Because squares
+Because squares above is

 the name of an array, we can

-obtain its length using sizeof squares
+obtain its length using sizeof squares,

-yields the size (in char
+yields the size (in chars)

 of one element, and since all the elements are of the